 Ensuring it’s pest and disease-free it’s time to transplant your seedling into its final home.

-Pineapple plants need the equivalent of 5+ hours of direct sunlight [DLI of 15+ mol/m²/day] to grow their best.
-In order to provide an equivalent amount with a grow light, it needs to be pretty bright!
+Pineapple plants need the equivalent of 5+ hours of direct sunlight (DLI of 15+ mol/m²/day) to grow their best.
 The 24W Sansi bulb should be placed 6 inches away from the top of the plant.
 This will give your PPFD (the standard measure of brightness) of 500 μmol/m²/s.

 Pineapple plants are known as “short-day,” meaning they’ll develop faster if they sense over 12 hours of darkness.
-We want them to progress into flowering as soon as possible, so we recommend setting up a timer to leave it on for only 10 hours per day.
+We recommend setting up a timer to leave the grow light on for only 10 hours per day.

 Pineapple Plants Grow Faster in Warmer Temps